Skip to main content

 pub fn set_checksum<S: Symbology + SupportsChecksum>( self, _: S, add_check: bool, emit_check: bool, ) -> Self

-Configure checksum behavior for a symbology
+Configure checksum behavior for a symbology, enabling it if not already enabled.

 §Arguments